 A little more than half of the utilities are in the United States.
-The other half is distributed fairly evenly across Europe, Asia-Pacific, Canada, Mexico, and Central and South America.
-The only continent that we do not have participation from so far is Africa.
+The other half is distributed fairly evenly across Europe, the Middle East, Asia-Pacific, Africa, Australia, Canada, Mexico, and Central and South America.

 The SEI Partner Network disseminates trusted, leading-edge SEI methods and technologies throughout the worldwide SEI community.
 SEI Partners are organizations that are carefully licensed and monitored by the SEI to deliver official SEI courses, methods, and processes.
-Here’s a brief overview of how Partnering with the SEI works www.sei.cmu.edu/partners/become/how.cfm.
+Read a brief overview of how Partnering with the SEI works.

 At this time we offer SGMM Navigator Training.
 Sponsored SEI-Certified SGMM Navigators deliver official licensed SEI SGMM Navigation process services on behalf of SEI Partner organizations.
 Navigators guide and manage an organization’s Navigation process to determine its smart grid maturity.
-Major investor-owned utilities and small public power utilities alike, in the US and around the world, have reported finding the model a valuable tool to help them.
+Major investor-owned utilities and small public power utilities alike, in the U.S. and around the world, have reported that they found the model a valuable tool.

-On our website you can access a directory of licensed SGMM partner organizations that have sponsored individuals for training and certification, http://www.sei.cmu.edu/partners/sgmm/.
+On our website you can access a directory of licensed SGMM Partner organizations that have sponsored individuals for training and certification.

 Stakeholder needs and requirements will determine how the SGMM will evolve.
 Our strategy is to provide a stable baseline that not only allows utilities and other interested parties to use the model effectively but that also serves as a foundation for soliciting and vetting opportunities for improving the model.